-In light of the film’s audio and visual accompaniments that derail the characters altogether, even the delusional, laconic voiceover in the post-Tarantino mode that opens the film also feels like a bait-and-switch when it doubles-back and bites itself with a self-important aimlessness that signals not a too-cool-for-school film but a film about too-cool-for-school twenty-somethings who can’t be bothered to actually question their own egotism.
+In light of the film’s audio and visual accompaniments that derail the characters altogether, even the delusional, laconic voiceover in the post-Tarantino mode that opens the film also feels like a bait-and-switch.
+It signals not a too-cool-for-school film but a film about too-cool-for-school twenty-somethings who can’t be bothered to actually question their own egotism.
 Lines like “I have orgasms, he has wargasms” and “Call me O, I was named after Ophelia, the bipolar basket case who committed suicide in Hamlet”, both delivered like a vacant sucking noise, signal Black Lively’s twee narration as an exile from reality, an apathy about human experience that Stone encroaches on by hurling irradiated cinematic dust in their faces, and ours.
 The poetic irony of the tragic heroine Ophelia slimily curdled into the mononym O, a name befit for a surf-boarding tattoo-artist Buddhist who does slam-poetry by night, is not lost on Stone in a screenplay that treats the characters like high-school Shakespeare wannabes who are dumped out of the weed farm and into the fire.